AI and Computer Science: How a CS Master’s Prepares You

 "Computer science is more than just about writing code," Hogg said.
 "What humans do really well that AI doesn't is understand problems, right?
 So it's more than writing code.
 It's about problem-solving, system design, ethical reasoning and understanding the why behind technology."

 While AI tools can speed things up, he noted they still need human input.
-"They can accelerate productivity for engineers, but they still require human oversight, creativity, contextual understanding," he said.
+"They can accelerate productivity for engineers, but they still require human oversight, creativity, and contextual understanding," he said.
 "As AI becomes more powerful, the need for skilled professionals to build, govern and apply it responsibly, increases."

 That growing need for skilled professionals is one reason a master's degree in computer science — especially one with an AI focus — could be a consideration for you.

-Is a Master's Worth It for AI?
+Is a Computer Science Degree Still Worth It for AI?

 If you're serious about pursuing a future in AI, a master's degree in computer science can help you deepen your expertise and stand out in a competitive field.
 Hogg noted that AI doesn't just expand your skill set — it can also lead to new and more specialized opportunities in the tech field.*